HaBuDeSu/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.

 1. CSS Stylesheets - This lets you separate your styling from your functionality.
-2. Styled-Components -
+2. Styled-Components - This lets you add styling as part of the component itself.
-3. CSS in JavaScript Libraries
+3. CSS in JavaScript Libraries - This lets you use pre-styled components.